Skip to main content

 }

-This catches missing alt attributes, invalid ARIA properties, clickable divs without roles, and many other common issues during development — before they reach production.
+Catches missing alt attributes, invalid ARIA properties, clickable divs without roles, and many other common issues during development — before they reach production.
+Two minutes to set up, saves hours of debugging accessibility bugs later.

 1. Icon-only buttons without labels.
 A hamburger menu icon means nothing to a screen reader.
 Add aria-label="Open menu".

 2. Placeholder text as the only label.
-Placeholders disappear when users type and are not reliably announced by all screen readers.
+Placeholders disappear when users type and aren't reliably announced by all screen readers.
 Always use a <label>.

 3. Auto-playing video or audio.
-This is disorienting for screen reader users and annoying for everyone.
+Disorienting for screen reader users and annoying for everyone.
 Always require user interaction to start media.

-5. Custom select dropdowns that are not keyboard-accessible.
+5. Custom select dropdowns that aren't keyboard-accessible.
 If you build a custom dropdown, it needs to support Arrow keys, Enter, Escape, and type-ahead search.
 Or just use <select>.
+I suspect most custom dropdowns in the wild fail this test.

 6. Infinite scroll without keyboard access.
-Screen reader users cannot "scroll" — provide an alternative way to load more content.
+Screen reader users can't "scroll" — provide an alternative way to load more content.

 7. Time-limited interactions without extension options.
 If a session times out, warn the user and offer to extend it.

 8. PDFs and images of text.
-If content is in a PDF or an image, screen readers cannot read it.
-Provide HTML alternatives.
+If content is in a PDF or an image, screen readers can't read it.
+Provide HTML alternatives whenever possible.

-The web was designed to be accessible to everyone.
+Web was designed to be accessible to everyone.
 We just need to stop breaking it.
+One commit at a time.

 Share